 - On average (last eighty years), April has 13.9 days with rain

 What this says is that the rainfall this past April was below average, but not unusually so, since it’s only one standard deviation from the average (see circled bar in Figure 4).

-So basically I’ve now convinced myself (and hopefully you too) that this last April was abnormal.
-Mostly it was unusually warm, and to boot it rained less than average.
+So what have we learned.
+Well I think I’ve convinced myself (and hopefully you too) that this last April was abnormal.
+It was unusually warm (very unusually!), and to boot it rained less than average.
 I ran the same analysis for May, and it’s the same.
 Not great news for the water supply this year, but it does feel good to have confirmed reports about the weather so far this Spring.
-Now you can tell people that not only was April unusual, it was two standard deviations unusual, with respect to the number of days above thirteen degrees.
+Now you can tell people that not only was April 2016 unusual, it was two standard deviations unusual, with respect to the number of days with highs above thirteen degrees.

 Stay tuned for my proposal that we start dividing the year into eight seasons instead of four.
 And thanks for reading!
 Feel free to drop any questions you might have in the comments.